4d/docs/docs/Concepts/dt_collection.md

 Examples:

 ```4d
- var $colVar : Collection //creation of collection type 4D variable
+ var $colVar : Collection //declaration of a collection type 4D variable
- $colVar:=New collection //initialization of the collection and assignment to the 4D variable
+ $colVar:=New collection //instantiation of the collection and assignment to the 4D variable

  var $colFilled : Collection
- $colFilled:=New collection("a";"b";1;42;{}) //initialization and assignment of a prefilled collection
+ $colFilled:=New collection("a";"b";1;42;{}) //instantiation and assignment of a prefilled collection
 ```

 ### `[]` operator

 The `[]` operator allows you to create a **collection literal**.
 A collection literal is a list of zero or more expressions, each of which represents a collection element, enclosed in square brackets (`[]`).
-When you create a collection using a collection literal, it is initialized with the specified values as its elements, and its length is set to the number of arguments specified.
+When you create a collection using a collection literal, it is instantiated with the specified values as its elements, and its length is set to the number of arguments specified.

 Since any element is considered an expression, you can create sub-collections using `[]` in elements.
 You can also create and reference **object literals**.